hasktorch/ffi-experimental/README.md

-# Hasktorch 0.2 Libtorch FFI
+# (ARCHIVED) Hasktorch 0.2 Libtorch FFI

+__*This repository contains all of the work leading up to Haskell support of PyTorch's C++ API (part of PyTorch's 1.0 release).
+It is now merged into [hasktorch](https://github.com/hasktorch/hasktorch), where development on this work continues.*__

 Work on ffi bindings into the c++ libtorch library in preparation for 0.2 which targets the pytorch's post 1.0libtorch backend.